 Sustainability of Metal Roofing

-The U.S. Environmental Protection Agency defines environmental sustainability as “meeting today’s needs without compromising the ability of future generations to meet their needs.”
-No industry or business segment is exempt from having to focus on environmental sustainability.
+The EPA defines environmental sustainability as “meeting today’s needs without compromising the ability of future generations to meet their needs.”
+That responsibility applies to all of us—including the building industry.

 Recyclability